Blank Arkansas Et 1 Form

 Alcoholic Beverage Taxes

-This section of the reporting form is used to report any of the Alcoholic Beverage Taxes filed on the ET-1 form.
+This section of the reporting form is used to report any of the Alcoholic Beverage Taxes filed on the

 10% Mixed Drink Tax